New song by Chet Faker – It Could Be Nice.

 In recent years, we’ve seen how mercurial Australian musician Nicholas James Murphy can be.
 Using the pseudonym Chet Faker, as well as his own name Nick Murphy, he ping-pongs between […]

-Dirty Disco 593 – The Ultimate Guide to This Week’s Deep House Journey Kono Vidovic
+Dirty Disco 630 – A Deep Listening Guide to Modern Disco, Deep House and Underground Flow Kono Vidovic

 Legendary electronic music producer David Morales remixes the last track from Pig&Dan’s massive Destination Unknown II album, Pig&Dan – Make You Go Higher which was released this early 2022 via Bedrock Records to widespread critical acclaim.